Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

-This stationary state appears even though two-body scattering \textit{does not} lead to simple momentum exchange.
-Let us stress that the solution to the equation above is athermal in the case when bath is not in a thermal state.
-In~\cite{Lebek2024} such athermal states were found in the setup, where both the system and bath are described by the Lieb-Liniger models.
+Let us emphasize that this stationary state appears even though two-body scattering \textit{does not} lead to a simple momentum exchange.
+We also stress that the solution to the equation above is athermal in the case of athermal bath.
+In~\cite{Lebek2024} such athermal states were found in the setup, where both the system and bath are described by the LL models.

 In the generic interacting integrable models, the dispersion relation is a dynamic quantity, it depends on the state of the system which in turn reflects {\rm e.g.} the interactions and the density.
-Therefore, two such systems that are weakly coupled naturally provide a physical realisation in which two body scatterings in (1+1)d lead to momentum redistribution.
+Therefore, two such systems that are weakly coupled with potential that allows only for small exchange of momentum naturally provide a physical realisation in which two body scatterings in (1+1)D lead to momentum redistribution.
 In this case we expect the stationary state described by $\eqref{eq:stat_grazing}$.

+Summing up, the existence of possible non-thermal states depends on dispersion relations in both systems and on grazing limit of collision operator, cf. Tab.~\ref{tab:athermal}.
+Lastly, let us mention, that the found stationary states become thermal states in the case of thermal bath.

-In what follows we present different treatments of weakly coupled integrable systems.
-We start with the most concrete case of coupled Lieb-Linger models, which can be studied using Fermi's Golden Rule.
+In what follows we go beyond the case of classical particles described by \eqref{eq:Master_general} and present different treatments of weakly coupled integrable systems, quantum or classical.
+We start with the most concrete case of coupled LL models, which can be studied using FGR.
 This analysis is later generalized to arbitrary weakly coupled integrable models using the gBBGKY hierarchy.
-Lastly, we propose a simplified model of stochastic two-body collisions which offers particularly simple structure of collision integral while capturing all the relevant features of the dynamics.
-It also has the advantage of efficient numerical simulation and exact expressions for diffusion constants.
+Lastly, we propose a simplified model of stochastic two-body collisions which offers particularly simple structure of collision integral, while capturing all the relevant features of the dynamics.
+It also has the advantage of efficient numerical simulation and analytical expressions for diffusion constants.